PanchananNath/MLIR_Tutorials/README.md

 If the installation was successful, the command will print the installed MLIR version information.

-# Part 1 - What is MLIR?

----

-# Part 2 - Memory in MLIR

----

-# Part 3 - Affine Dialect and OpenMP

----

-# Part 4 - Linear Algebra and Linalg

----

-# Part 5 - Neural Networks and Tensors

----

-# Part 6 - e-graphs and Term Rewriting

----

-# Part 7 - NVIDIA GPU Execution

----

-# Part 8 - Transformer Architecture

----

 # Part 9 - Superoptimizing Deep Learning